AnaTomomi/protocol/data/README.md

 The PVT folder contains the presentation logs for each PVT task.
 There is one log per day (=15).

+## 2. pilot_ii

-## 2. pilot_ii: contains the presentation logs for each n-back task.
+The folder contains the presentation logs for each n-back task.
 Each task creates a rawdata and a summary file.
 Both files are needed to understand the subject's learning curve.
 There are 56 files, i.e., four files per day, two files per task.

+### 3. pilot_iii

-### 3. pilot_iii: contains two subfolders **"behavioral"** and **"fmri"**.
+The folder contains two subfolders **"behavioral"** and **"fmri"**.

 The behavioral folder contains the data collected with smartphones and wearables.
 There are six files, one for each sensor.
 See (1.) for a description of each file.